 The growing price of copper in the early 1970s pushed the cost of producing a penny above its face value of one cent.
 Fortunately, copper prices fell, and production resumed.
 Unfortunately, the United States Mint was forced to modify the penny’s composition forever in the early 1980s due to rising copper prices, and authorities did this to keep pennies from melting.

-When the melt value of a coin surpasses its face value, people in the United States have traditionally melted the coins in reselling the raw metal and profit.
+When the melt value of a coin surpasses its face value, people in the United States have traditionally melted the coins to resell the raw metal and profit.
 U.S. Mint produced half of the 1982 pennies from solid copper and another half from copper-plated zinc to prevent a melt-off of pennies.
-Although melting pennies and selling raw metal is unlawful, people continue to remove solid copper pennies from circulating to keep them for their copper worth.
+Although melting pennies and selling raw metal is unlawful, people continue to remove solid copper pennies from circulation to keep them for their copper worth.
 Weighing pennies is the best technique to establish their composition.
 Copper-plated zinc coins weigh just 2.5 grams (+/- 0.100 g), whereas solid copper cents weigh 3.11 grams (+/- 0.130 g).

 How Much is a 1987 Zinc Penny Worth?

 Uncirculated 1982 zinc pennies with the tiny date and no mint mark are worth around $0.85/piece in MS 65 condition.
-In uncirculated form with an MS 65 grade, the 1982 zinc penny without no mint mark costs roughly $0.50.
+In uncirculated form with an MS 65 grade, the 1982 zinc penny without a mint mark costs roughly $0.50.

-How Many Pennies were Minted 1987?
+How Many Pennies Were Minted in 1987?

-Total 4,682,466,931 1987 penny were minted.
-Since the production was large, there was a widespread distribution of these 1987 Penny.
+A total of 4,682,466,931 1987 pennies were minted.
+Since the production was large, these 1987 Penny were widely distributed.

 The value of an uncirculated 1987 penny ranges from 10 cents to 30 cents.
 A few 1987 Lincoln cents are far more valuable, with the best examples fetching hundreds of dollars!
 That was unmistakably true of the most valued 1987 cent without a mintmark.
-In 2008, it sold for $546 at auction after receiving an MS68RD grade from Professional Coin Grading Service.
+2008, it sold for $546 at auction after receiving an MS68RD grade from the Professional Coin Grading Service.

 What is the Error on a 1987 Penny?

-A double die penny is one of the most common mistakes.
+A double-die penny is one of the most common mistakes.
 Some parts of the coin’s design and inscription are 2x in doubled die penny mistakes.
 Dies used to strike coins are made possible by a hub mechanism, which uses two impressions of the die at multiple angles or orientations.
 On the other hand, Doubled die coins are not coins that have been hit twice in the press.

-Off-center pennies have a portion of their design missing owing to the dies not striking the coin squarely.
+Off-center pennies have a portion of their design missing, owing to the dies not striking the coin squarely.
 Off-center faults range from coins with about 1% or 2% of their design missing to nearly completely blank pieces.
 This inaccuracy is highly sought after when the design is only 5 to 10 percent off-center but still displays the whole date and mintmark.
-A 1987 off-center mistake penny that is 10-20% off-center is valued roughly $10 to $20.
+A 1987 off-center mistake penny that is 10-20% off-center is valued at roughly $10 to $20.
 Correspondingly, one 50% off-center and includes a complete date might be worth up to $100.

 How Much Does a 1987 Penny Weigh?

-A 1987 penny weighs 2.5 grams on average.
+On average, a 1987 penny weighs 2.5 grams.
 However, badly worn 1987 pennies tend to lose weight.
-Copper-plated zinc coins weigh just 2.5 grams (+/- 0.100 g), whereas solid copper cents weigh 3.11 grams (+/- 0.130 g).
+Copper-plated zinc coins weigh just 2.5 grams (+/—0.100 g), whereas solid copper cents weigh 3.11 grams (+/—0.130 g).

 The U.S. Mint produced a minimal quantity of unique 1987 pennies as a special treat for collectors.
 Since the mid-1850s, proof coins have been minted practically every year and sold at a premium to face value by the United States Mint.
 It is sold to manufacture a coin of exceptional quality and fine detail, such as the 1987 penny.